 - practicality or the time taken to walk the route

 We want everyone to stay safe and travel in comfort.
 Our code of conduct outlines the standard of behaviour that is expected as well as what to do in bad weather and if the bus is late.

-If you become aware that there is bad behaviour or bullying on your child’s vehicle please report the matter to the Education Transport team by ringing 0345 155 1019.
+If you become aware that there is bad behaviour or bullying on your child’s vehicle please report the matter to the School Transport team by ringing 0345 155 1019.
 They will ask the contractor and school to investigate.
 The contractor will speak to the driver and the school should interview the pupils involved and also any witnesses.
-They will then report back to the Transport team who will take the appropriate action.
+They will then report back to the School Transport team who will take the appropriate action.
 This can be a warning letter home to parents, a one or two week ban, or with serious or repeated incidents an indefinite ban can be imposed.
 If a child is banned from school transport it is the parent’s responsibility to make arrangements to get him/her to school.